-Today, Saratoga is a popular destination spot for tourists, hunters, birdwatchers, fisherman and shoppers.
+Saratoga is a popular destination spot for tourists, hunters, birdwatchers, fisherman and shoppers.
 Saratoga has quality shops that offer the best and most unique items.
 The Hot Springs is a major draw for the area.
-People drive for hundred of miles to take advantage of the free hot springs.
+People drive for hundred of miles to take advantage of the free mineral hot springs, also known as the Hobo Pool.

 Saratoga has the best blue ribbon trout in the country with over 100 miles of freestone river flowing throughout the Platte Valley.
 The North Platte River runs right through town and has several public accesses so you can fish on your own or hire one of our outfitters to take you.